 We think time is infinite.
 Until it’s not.

 My name is Linda.
 There’s nothing to sell or buy here.
 Just free resources I believe saved my life (certainly my sanity).
-Perhaps you’ve heard me talking about the topic of Time Debt in my recent TEDWomen talk, and wonder if this kind of debting could be draining your lifeblood, or robbing your vitality?
+Perhaps you’ve heard me talking about the topic of Time Debt in my recent TEDWomen talk, and wonder if this kind of debting could be draining your lifeblood, robbing your vitality?
 If so, you’re in great company!
-Even though hardly anyone’s ever heard of it, time debt affects us all.
-I believe it’s become a disease of our era,” as I call it, affects us all.
+Even though hardly anyone’s ever heard of it, I believe this “disease of our era,” as I call it, affects us all.

 The need to measure time has actually been in existence throughout the ages.